 PBS, pH 7.4

 Store at -20°C or lower.
-Aliquot to avoid repeated freezing and thawing.
+Aliquot to avoid freeze-thaw cycles.

 RBFOX2 Antibody, DJ106I20.3 Antibody, Fox-2 Antibody, Fxh Antibody, Fox-1 homolog B Antibody, HRNBP2 Antibody, Fox-1 homologue Antibody, HNRBP2 Antibody, RNA-binding motif protein 9 Antibody, RNA-binding protein 9 Antibody, RBM9 Antibody, FOX2 Antibody, RNA binding motif protein 9 Antibody, RTA Antibody